Thursday, July 27, 2017

 Hope For Humanity: A Life Worth Living

-The year 2013 was probably the worst disaster that hit the Philippines, my beloved country.
-The day when the most destructive typhoon killed thousands of lives and families that were left homeless.
+2013 was probably the worst disaster that hit the Philippines, my beloved country.
+The day when the most destructive typhoon killed thousands of lives and families left homeless.
 November 8, 2013, was a nightmare to consider.
-Several lives were lost in an instant and many people suffered from post-traumatic stress.
-They were helpless, they didn't know what to do and they felt abandoned and neglected.
-It killed not only innocent lives but the hopes and dreams of many people; families who are living a very simple life and those who have just started to build their lives.
-It was all gone due to a major impact caused by Typhoon Yolanda, internationally known as Haiyan.
+Several lives were lost instantly, and many people suffered from post-traumatic stress.
+They were helpless, didn't know what to do, and felt abandoned and neglected.
+It killed innocent lives, the hopes and dreams of many people, families living simple lives, and those who have just started building their lives.
+It was all gone due to a significant impact caused by Typhoon Yolanda, internationally known as Haiyan.

-As a disaster-prone country, we learned to adapt to almost every calamity.
-We brave the storm and that proves the Resilience of The Filipino Spirit that we are as hard as titanium but as soft as a pearl.
-We learn to recover and stand up again despite the miseries we have experienced.
-We struggle, we cry, we laugh and we smile.
-That's the cycle of life we are meant to live.
+As a disaster-prone country, we've learned to adapt to almost every calamity.
+We've shown the world the Resilience of The Filipino Spirit, a spirit as strong as titanium yet as gentle as a pearl.
+We've learned to recover and stand up again despite the miseries we've experienced.
+We struggle, we cry, we laugh, and we smile.
+That's the cycle of life we're meant to live.
 In the Philippines, that's our reality.
-We are waterproof no matter what challenges we are going through.
-We Filipinos are tough, but our poor soul experiences the pain that makes us feel helpless, meaningless, and lack direction and purpose.
-We became lost and wanderers in body, mind, and spirit.
+We are waterproof, no matter what challenges we're facing.
+We Filipinos are tough, but our souls feel the pain that makes us feel helpless, meaningless, and lacking direction and purpose.
+We become lost and wanderers in body, mind, and spirit, but we always find our way back.

-Destruction of humanity caused by climate change is the greatest challenge we are facing in this century.
-We have caused great damage to the earth and we also suffer the consequence; hence disaster is becoming a normal occurrence that we must learn how to fight to survive.
-Yes, we are a survivor in this archipelago of stormy seas.
+The destruction of humanity caused by climate change is the greatest challenge of this century.
+We have caused significant damage to the earth and suffer the consequences; hence, disaster is becoming a regular occurrence, and we must learn how to fight to survive.
+Yes, we are survivors of this archipelago of stormy seas.
 Our survival instinct guides our actions to escape from harm and danger.
 Our bodies may have become weak, but our spirit still has the energy to live.
-That is Perseverance in Times of Despair that we develop in our character.
-We became fearless and we endure all the pain.
+That is Perseverance in Times of Despair, which is what we develop in our character.
+We became fearless, and we endured all the pain.

-As a survivor, I have learned to acknowledge the importance of saving our environment; our nature; the habitat we are living in; saving the forestry that is becoming denuded, creating awareness for people who don't care.
-People are becoming greedy and busy with the destruction of nature just to gain wealth.
-That's their way to survive and their way to live.
-For us, we end up suffering.
-Those people are careless not to think and feel for the welfare of the people.
-Truly, destruction against humanity.
+As a survivor, I've learned to acknowledge the crucial importance of saving our environment, our nature, and the habitat we live in.
+We must preserve the forestry that is becoming denuded and create awareness for those who don't care.
+It's easy to become greedy and busy with the destruction of nature just to gain wealth.
+But for us, that path leads to suffering.
+Those who are careless and don't think about the welfare of others are contributing to the destruction of humanity.
+It's our responsibility to protect our environment and ensure a better future for all.

-A simple way of expressing disgust for environmental destruction and showing support to the environment protection drive would mean a lot.
-I believe there are still people who are a better leader and has a voice and influence to beat the destroyers, the environment killers.
+A simple way of expressing disgust for environmental destruction and supporting the ecological protection drive would mean a lot.
+I believe there are still better leaders with a voice and influence to beat the destroyers, the environment killers.
 I give my support to those who care for humanity and the world.
-There's nothing more worth living than a peaceful and heaven on earth experience.
+There's nothing more worth living than a peaceful and heaven-on-earth experience.
 When we sleep so deep and wake up with higher hopes and goals to accomplish.
-When we live in harmony with nature and keeping our balance as we progress.
+When we live in harmony with nature and keep our balance as we progress.
 There is nothing more in life than to keep everything fair and just.

 © 2017 Del Cusay